Altinn/altinn-apiclient-maskinporten/README.md

 ```

 This will cause various information to be logged with severity "Information" to the injected logger.
 All log entries will have the prefix `[Altinn.ApiClients.Maskinporten DEBUG]: `.
 > Warning!
 This will cause signed assertions (a short-lived secret) to be logged, so only use this in troubleshooting scenarios.
-Only public key data will not be logged.
+No private key material will be logged.